kmorimatsu/temp/PicoCalc/README.md

 The four arrow keys and space/enter keys of keyboard emulate button functions of MachiKania.
 To change the assignment (which keys are used for which button), edit MACHIKAP.INI (EMULATEBUTTONxx=yyy etc)

 ## LCD settings
 To use correct direction of LCD, set "VERTICAL" in MACHIKAP.INI.
+The "LCDINVERT" is also required for correct colorings.